Egg: pearly white in colour, smooth, oblong in shape, and approximately 1mm in length.

 A resin tube in PSB host tree bark

-The PSB is found in Canada (parts of Quebec and Ontario), north central and northeastern United States (Connecticut, Illinois, Indiana, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Virginia, Vermont, West Virginia, and Wisconsin).
+The PSB is found in Canada (parts of Quebec, Ontario and New Brunswick), north central and northeastern United States (Connecticut, Illinois, Indiana, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Virginia, Vermont, West Virginia, and Wisconsin).

 Damage to pine trees can affect many industries in Canada, including Christmas tree farms, saw log, and pulpwood industries.
 The PSB and associated fungi can cause the quality of timber to deteriorate, resulting in negative implications for industries relying on high quality wood.

 Quarantines to restrict the movement of host material for the PSB have been implemented in an effort to minimize the long-term risk of these economic impacts.
 However, quarantines can result in increased immediate costs to industry associated with treatments, certification, reduced shipping volumes or rejected shipments (USDA/APHIS, 2006).

 Photo: USDA Forest Service - Northeastern Area, USDA Forest Service, Bugwood.org

 Bluestain fungus associated with the PSB

 Heavy PSB infestations can cause severe damage to pine shoots, as a single adult beetle can destroy up to six branches during its maturation period.
 Coupled with larval feeding, and pathogenic fungi introduction, the PSB can be lethal to pine populations.

 Tree damage and mortality may disrupt the ecosystem and food chain, impacting native plants and animals depending on the severity and density of the attack (The Main Invasion, n.d.).